 - Government intervention into markets and government failure

 - Inflation, growth and unemployment

 - Economic growth and development

 - Living standards and quality of life

 Please note: Subject videos have been filmed from colleges across our Trust.

 What are lessons like in this subject?

-We will have trips to local businesses to see how they are affected by economic changes and have visits from guest speakers from industry and financial institutions who will explain their responses to economic policy changes.
+We have trips to local businesses to see how they are affected by economic changes and have visits form guest speakers from the industry and financial institutions who will explain their responses to economic policy changes.

 We have teaching classrooms and IT suites, and we will use Microsoft Teams as a library for all teaching resources as well as setting and collecting independent work.